All Episodes

 Now, this is not affecting Obama.

-But he isn't changing his mind, and it's not changing these people's minds in the Senate or in the House.
+And it's not changing these people's minds in the Senate or in the House.

-In fact, with the passing of Senator Kennedy, I mean it's full speed ahead now.
+In fact, with the passing of Senator Kennedy, I mean, it's full speed ahead now.

 CNN got hold of Ralph Dunham at a town hall in Fairfax City, Virginia.

-Dana Bash spoke to great uncle Ralph Dunham about health care reform, and Dana Bash said, Do you feel like you have a good grasp of what's in the plans for overhauling health care?
+And Dana Bash said, do you feel like you have a good grasp of what's in the plans for overhauling health care?

 Do you feel confused by it?